SergiyStoyan/CliverRoutines/README.md

 That's all.
 Now the members will be set to the previously serialized values if any, otherwise keep the values they are initialized with.

-To serialize current value of a member, call Save() in it.
+To serialize current value of a member, call Save() on it.

 Look at some of my recent C# projects in github to see a live usage example.

 ## Logging
-### Classes:
-Cliver.Log
+Classes: Cliver.Log

 ### Description
-It provides such features like:
+Writting logs on disk.

+Features:
 - thread-safe;
-- (option) writting log files per thread;
+- (option) writting log per thread;
 - (option) writting logs in sessions that an app can open and close many times during its work;
 - (option) automatic old log cleanup;